+- GroupName Set to OracleGroup.

+- ControlMode Set to OnOff.

-Set to the name of a user having administrative privileges for OracleGroup.
+- Username Set to the name of a user having administrative privileges for OracleGroup.

-Password

-Encrypted password for defined in Username.
+- Password Encrypted password for defined in Username.
 Encrypt the password using the vcsencrypt -agent command.

-VCSSysName
+- VCSSysName

 Set to local, per-node values.